kbroderick/fis-scraper/README.md

    - web interface
    - update race scraping to identify future and cancelled races and report as such (2016 import has suspiciously high number of "no results" returns, but hand sampling shows all to be canceled per FIS site)
-   - consider supporting Team Parallel, Team combined (see below)
+   - consider supporting Team Parallel, Team combined, Super Combined (see below)

 ## Functionality notes
  ### File paths, DB, and such